tonymtz/aseprite/INSTALL.md

 ## Mac OS X details

-After [compiling Skia](#skia-on-mac-os-x), you should run `cmake` with the following parameters and then `ninja`:
+After [compiling Skia](#skia-on-mac-os-x), you should run `cmake` with the following parameters (Note: do *NOT* forget to add the two periods at the end.
+They are not elipsis) and then `ninja`:

     cd aseprite
     mkdir build